Hobart, Launceston, Cradle Coast

 Please note: international students should refer to this page to get an indicative course cost.

-5 Week Session Nov: will be taught intensively during November, via the UTAS online learning environment.
-Recorded lectures will be available, as well as online interactive tutorials.
+Intensive Session Nov: will be taught intensively during November, via the UTAS online learning environment.
+Recorded lectures will be available, and students must complete online workbooks.

 |Timetable||View the lecture timetable | View the full unit timetable|